mrrfv/overengineered-wake-on-wan/README.md

 3. Delete the script files.
 4. Optionally, delete pm2: `npm remove pm2 -g`

-## Security considerations
+## Security

+Several important security improvements have been introduced since the first iteration of this project.
+Most notably, it is now possible to encrypt all traffic between the you, the Pi and the target server using HTTPS, which adds an extra layer of protection on top of a VPN.
+A **server password** is also now required, that contols whether somebody can reboot or suspend your server.
+This password is *not known* in cleartext by the Pi or server, because it's hashed using Argon2 by default, ensuring that nobody except you can control your machine - even if the `.env` file is compromised.

-Thanks to the way this project has been architectured, little damage can be done even if somebody gets your companion secret.
+Thanks to the way this project has been architectured, little damage can be done if somebody gets your companion secret or server password.
 Because the API endpoints never execute user input, an attacker is only able to reboot, sleep or wake your machine and get basic information about it, such as CPU, memory and motherboard information.

-Since HTTP isn't an encrypted protocol and the Pi's web server isn't protected with authentication, the usage of a VPN such as Tailscale or ZeroTier is **required**.
-These services have strict access control and encrypt the traffic between you, your Raspberry Pi, and your computer.
-You should only use the IP addresses provided by ZeroTier/Tailscale in configuration files.
+Nonetheless, usage of a VPN such as Tailscale or ZeroTier is highly recommended.
+These services have strict access control and encrypt the traffic between you, your Raspberry Pi, and your computer on top of TLS.
+You should only use the IP addresses or domains provided by ZeroTier/Tailscale in configuration files.

 ## TODO